caltechlibrary/cfg/README.md

 if conf == None:
     print(f'''Can't parse {my_cnf}''')
     sys.exit(1)
 ```

 Known issues and limitations
 ----------------------------

-Currently supports searching in the current directory for a
+Currently supports MySQL conf files first searching in the
-"my.cnf" file or the user's home directory for ".my.cnf".
-Assumes
+current directory for a "my.cnf" file or the user's home
-a Unix style file system (using path separate and dot prefix).
+directory for ".my.cnf".
+Assumes a Unix style file system (using
-Does not current support looking for other types of configuration files.
+path separate and dot prefix).
+Does not current support looking
+for other types of configuration files.

 Getting help